ReliefApplications/hot-dashboard/README.md

 To define permanent environment variables, create a file called `.env` in the root of your project:

 ```
-REACT_APP_SECRET_CODE=abcdef
+REACT_Home_SECRET_CODE=abcdef
 ```
->Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
+>Note: You must create custom environment variables beginning with `REACT_Home_`.
+Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-Home/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.

 `.env` files **should be** checked into source control (with the exclusion of `.env*.local`).